paireks/Pterodactyl/README.md

 ## How it works?

 Pterodactyl sends data (saves it locally) as .md, which is Markdown filename extension.
-To open it or to save it as PDF or HTML, you need Typora, which is completely free, lightweight text editor.
+To open it or to save it as pdf, html, docx or LaTeX, you need Typora, which is completely free, lightweight text editor.
 You can download it [here](https://typora.io/).

 Basically it works like this: